Volunteer at the Zoo

 Our Public Relations Events Volunteers support our special events both on-grounds and off.
 This may include helping to prepare in advance of an event at the Zoo, staffing an activity table during the event, or assisting with break-down and clean-up.
 It may also include traveling to other venues to staff a Zoo promotional display and answer questions from the public.
 This is ideal for an energetic people-person, and for young graduates looking for experience in the special event and PR fields.
 PR Event Volunteer Applications are due by May 1.
 Click here for a job description and application>

 Zoo Crew is our teen volunteer program, open to teens entering or in 8th to 12th grades.
-Zoo Crew offers two opportunities for teens – Zoo Crew Teachers (who educate Zoo visitors about the Zoo’s animals and important environmental issues) and Zoo Crew Counselors in Training (CIT) (who work at summer ZooCamp).
+Zoo Crew also offers a leadership opportunity for teens called Zoo Crew Counselors in Training (CIT) (teens who work at summer ZooCamp).
 After completing one summer of Zoo Crew, all Zoo Crew members can apply to be a Junior Keeper and work alongside our animal keepers (please note that this has limited availability).
 All applications are due by February 1st.
 For more information on ZooCrew, click here>

 Have questions?
 Contact the Manager of Volunteer Resources at Volunteer@rwpzoo.org or (401) 785-3510 ext 356.